Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 The sacroiliac joint is a transitional element that connects the pelvic bones.
 It is localized in the lower spine and can change with age.

-• skeleton connection;
+• skeletal connection;

 • distribution of the load that occurs when walking.